Epidemic Flu, Respiratory Illness

 - Nonpharmaceutical Interventions (NPIs) Information about actions, apart from getting vaccinated or taking medicine, that people and communities can take to help slow the spread of illnesses like influenza (flu).
 NPIs are also known as community mitigation strategies.

 In April 2009, the World Health Organization (WHO) redefined their phase descriptions for an influenza pandemic.
 This corresponded with the start of the H1N1 flu pandemic, and was intended to make phases easier to understand, more precise, and based upon observable phenomena.
-See Figure.
 On June 11, 2009, the WHO raised the H1N1 virus to Phase 6 – meaning the pandemic was underway.
 WHO declared the H1N1 pandemic over on August 10, 2010.

 - Phases 1 – 3 correlate with preparedness, including capacity development and response planning activities.